Pennsylvania Route 3: Chester and Delaware counties

 PA 3 enters Edgmont Township in Delaware County as it passes to the north of Ridley Creek State Park.
-The road continues east with some homes and businesses, crossing Providence Road.
+The road continues east with some homes and businesses, intersecting Providence Road.
 After passing to the south of a shopping center, the route crosses Crum Creek into Newtown Township and heads south of the Delaware County Veterans Memorial, running past a mix of fields and development.
 PA 3 curves east at the Boot Road intersection and passes between a business campus that includes SAP's North America headquarters to the north and a residential neighborhood to the south.
 The road heads into business areas and reaches intersections with Bishop Hollow Road and PA 252 in the community of Newtown Square.
-Following the PA 252 intersection the route continues east through a mix of suburban residential and commercial areas.
+Following the PA 252 intersection, the route continues east through a mix of suburban residential and commercial areas.
 At the Media Line Road junction, PA 3 crosses into Marple Township and soon intersects Springfield Road.
 The road passes more homes and businesses and comes to a junction with PA 320 in the community of Broomall.
 The route continues near suburban neighborhoods with some businesses before it reaches a partial cloverleaf interchange with I-476.

 Past the I-476 interchange, PA 3 intersects Lawrence Road and crosses the Darby Creek into Haverford Township, where another section of Lawrence Road splits to the north.
 The road continues east past homes and businesses as it passes through the community of Havertown, reaching a junction with Eagle Road.
 PA 3 has an intersection with Manoa Road as it passes to the north of the Llanerch Country Club, continuing through suburban development.
 Farther east, the route crosses Naylors Run and heads into the community of Llanerch, where it intersects Darby Road a short distance before coming to a junction with US 1.
 After crossing US 1, PA 3 enters Upper Darby Township and continues past suburban businesses and homes.
 The road crosses State Road and heads into more urban areas of residential and commercial development.
-A set of SEPTA trolley tracks begins running in the median before the route comes to Terminal Square, where it crosses SEPTA's Route 101 and 102 trolley lines at-grade and intersects Victory Avenue/Garrett Road.
+A set of SEPTA trolley tracks begins running in the median before the route comes to Terminal Square, where it crosses SEPTA's Media–Sharon Hill Line at-grade and intersects Victory Avenue/Garrett Road.
 Past this, PA 3 heads east on four-lane undivided Market Street as it passes between SEPTA's 69th Street Transportation Center to the north and urban businesses to the south, gaining a median before the 69th Street intersection.
 The route becomes undivided again and runs past more commercial development, forming the border between the borough of Millbourne to the north and Upper Darby Township to the south.
 PA 3 heads past some homes before turning into a divided highway at the eastern edge of Millbourne as SEPTA's Market–Frankford Line rises to pass over the road.